 After completing the diagnostic assessment and interview, the clinician proceeded to write a case conceptualization about Mrs. Perez’s case with the results of the assessment and the observations from the initial interview in order to establish and clarify the diagnostic impressions (see Appendix C for the clinician’s case conceptualization report).
 During the examination process, the clinician ruled out the diagnosis of major depressive disorder and anxiety, establishing posttraumatic stress disorder as the diagnosis that met all criteria presented by the patient’s reports.

 A treatment plan was developed with the collaboration and active participation of the client where she indicated her counseling goals.
 Mrs. Perez reported her interest in overcoming the traumatic experience of having a car accident and experiencing the stillbirth of her first baby on the night of the accident and as a result of it.
 She also reports her desire to overcome her extreme irritability as well as decrease the symptoms of PTSD.
 Mrs. Perez wants to learn new coping strategies and increase her level of functioning.
 One aspect that the client reported was one of her primary concerns for coming to therapy is that she wants to overcome her aversion and avoidance to see babies indicating she wants to decrease her fear of being pregnant again and losing a baby.
 Mrs. Perez reports overcoming the aversion for babies will help her meet her baby niece and establish a relationship with her.
-She also reports would like to drive again without fear.
+She also reports that she would like to drive again without fear.
 Mrs. Perez reports she would like to prepare emotionally and psychologically to plan another pregnancy (see Appendix D for Mrs. Perez treatment plan).

 The clinician selected CBT along with other treatment modalities to help Mrs. Perez meet her counseling goals.
 The therapeutic process begins with providing the client with psychoeducational information about the nature of the disorder and evidence-based treatment modalities in order to educate and normalize client’s feelings and reactions about the trauma (Gabbard 2014, p.484-487).
 Using metacognitive therapy, the client is instructed about the normalcy of symptoms after experiencing a traumatic event (Wells & Colbear, 2012).
 The client is taught and guided through a series of calming techniques using relaxation and breathing biofeedback techniques (Rosaura Polak et al., 2015).

 The following sessions include a referral to a psychiatrist for an evaluation of psychotropic medication needs to determine the use of pharmacological agents as adjunct therapy to exposure therapy (de Kleine et al., 2013).
 Throughout the therapeutic process, Mrs. Perez was guided through exposure therapy, narrative exposure therapy, and other exposure modalities to reduce the aversion and avoidance associated to the traumatic event (Jongedijk, 2014).
 Cognitive processing therapy was used to teach Mrs. Perez about identifying and changing maladaptive thoughts associated to the traumatic event in order to restructure those cognitions (Jongsma 2013 & Gabbard 2014, p.484).
 The phenomenon of hope model was implemented along with bible verses that talk about fear, anxiety and trusting God.
-Consequently, which Mrs. Perez reported feeling significant progress in her feelings of irritability and fear and began to drive at least to the gym and her job.
+Consequently, Mrs. Perez reported feeling significant progress in her feelings of irritability and fear and began to drive at least to the gym and her job.